Temerty Faculty of Medicine: Departments, hospitals and research

 Rotations may also involve community teaching hospitals, which include North York General Hospital, St. Joseph's Health Centre, Michael Garron Hospital, Scarborough General Hospital, Credit Valley Hospital and Markham Stouffville Hospital.

+Mississauga Academy of Medicine

+The Mississauga Academy of Medicine (MAM) is a clinical partnership between the University of Toronto and Trillium Health Partners for Temerty Medicine MD students to study on the university's Mississauga campus.
+Opened in August 2011 with 54 first-year students, the academy hosts over 200 students yearly in the four-year program.
+The program is based in the Terrence Donnelly Health Sciences Complex on the UTM campus, with modern classrooms, seminar rooms, computer facilities, learning spaces and laboratories across two floors.
+Students are provided with fully equipped student lounge and outdoor terrace to relax and socialize.
+Students are able to share lectures and learning experiences both inside and outside the classroom through advanced technologies.

+Scarborough Academy of Medicine and Integrated Health

+In 2022, the Ontario government announced that University of Toronto Scarborough would provide medical training.
+Starting in 2026, the campus will offer 30 undergraduate seats and 45 postgraduate positions in the new Scarborough Academy of Medicine and Integrated Health (SAMIH).

 Collaborations with industry

 MaRS Discovery District is an affiliated corporation that was established to help commercialize the faculty's life science and medical research through partnerships with private enterprises.

 On April 7, 2022, the University of Toronto announced a partnership with American biotechnology company Moderna intended to develop new tools to prevent and treat infectious diseases, collaborating with researchers in the fields of molecular genetics, biomedical engineering, and biochemistry.
 The collaboration is a joint venture across U of T's Faculties of Applied Science and Engineering and Medicine.

 Reputation

-In 2020 the school was ranked 4th in the world for clinical medicine and surgery by U.S. News & World Report.
+In 2023 the school was ranked 4th in the world for clinical medicine and surgery by U.S. News & World Report.
 It was also ranked 5th in the world for pre-clinical, clinical and health by The Times Higher Education in its 2022 listings.

-It was ranked 13th in the world for medicine by the QS World Ranking.
+Historically, it was ranked 13th in the world for medicine by the QS World Ranking.
 In 2020 the school was ranked 15th in the world Academic Ranking of World Universities for clinical medicine.